ome/omero-guide-python/docs/gettingstarted.rst

 We will show:

-- How to connect to a server.
+- Connect to a server.

-- How load images.
+- Load images.

 - Run a simple `FRAP <https://en.wikipedia.org/wiki/Fluorescence_recovery_after_photobleaching>`_ analysis measuring the intensity within a pre-existing ellipse ROI in a named Channel.

-- How to save the generated mean intensities and link them to the image(s).
+- Save the generated mean intensities and link them to the image(s).

-- How to save the generated plot on the server.
+- Save the generated plot on the server.

 **Setup**